 What’s the Difference Between SEO and SEM?

-The difference between SEO and SEM is, SEO stands for Search Engine Optimisation and is focused on increasing organic traffic to your website through organic search engine results.
+The difference between SEO and SEM is that SEO is focused on increasing organic traffic to your website through organic search engine results.
 SEM (Search Engine Marketing) is any digital marketing you do using paid advertisements that appear on SE results pages.

-There are three types of SEO.
-These are onsite, offsite, and technical SEO strategy.
+There are three types of SEO, including onsite, offsite, and technical SEO strategies.
 By considering these three when breaking down your goals and strategy, it will be easier when developing and executing your SEO campaign management plan.